node-dot-cpp/memory-safe-cpp/library/doc/EASTL-and-containers.md

 * invalid memory: memory that has not been allocated, or worse, that belongs to someone else.
 * zombie instance: an object instance whose destructor has already been called.
 * zeroed instance: an object instance whose memory layout has been zeroed.
-* static checker: companion tool to this library that will make checks on the code.
+* safememory-checker: companion tool to this library that will make checks on the code.

 Implementation of safe containers
 ---------------------------------